 Agricultural Communication and Leadership

 Agriculture drives Nebraska’s economy, providing 1 in 3 jobs across the state.
-The agricultural communication and leadership concentration taps a growing profession that brings together agricultural, food, and life sciences with a practical understanding of all forms or marketing and public relations communication.
+The agricultural communication and leadership degree program taps a growing profession that brings together agricultural, food, and life sciences with a practical understanding of all forms or marketing and public relations communication.
 You’ll learn the complexity of communicating the science of agriculture in our media-rich world through writing, photography, video, and radio production.
 You’ll learn how to promote a business and the issues within the industry while gaining an understanding of advertising, promotion, and social media marketing skills that can be applied in an agricultural context, giving you a leg up in this high-demand industry.

 Percent of recent WSC graduates employed or in graduate school

 Department: Communication Arts

 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world in the agricultural communication degree program.

 - Newswriting and journalism

 - Social media marketing